 - In a large mixing bowl, combine the zucchini “pulp”, almond flour, parmesan cheese, green onions and eggs.
 Whisk to combine.

 - Heat a cast iron skillet over medium heat for 5 minutes.
 Add in the avocado oil.
 Use a large cookie scoop to scoop out the fritters and form into patties.
-(If you don't have a cookie scoop, measure out 3 tablespoons for batter).
+(If you don't have a large cookie scoop, measure out 3 tablespoons for batter).
 Place in the avocado oil.
 Continue forming and adding more fritters, being careful not to overcrowd the skillet.
 I can fit at most 6 fritters in my skillet.
 Cook for about 5 minutes per side, until crispy, golden brown.
 Transfer the cooked fritters to a paper towel lined plate.
 Will make about 10-12 fritters

 - Serve the fritters warm, topped with your topping sauce of choice.
-I love serving this with my Tastes Lovely Keto House Salad and some avocado.
+I love serving this with this keto salad and some sliced avocado.